Caponata is a beloved sweet-sour Sicilian dish that brings together eggplant, tomatoes, celery, olives, and capers.

 4 Roast the eggplant and chicken: When you’re ready to cook, toss the eggplant with 2 tablespoons olive oil.
 Working quickly, pull the baking sheet from the oven and place chicken skin side down.
 Add the eggplant in a single layer around the chicken.

 Return the hot pan to the oven and immediately lower the heat to 425ºF.
-Roast for 30 minutes, or until the thighs are cooked through and register 165ºF with an instant-read thermometer.
+Roast for 15 minutes.
+Flip the chicken skin side up, and roast another 15 minutes, or until the thighs are cooked through and register 165ºF with an instant-read thermometer.

 5 Prepare the rest of the caponata: In a large bowl, whisk together the balsamic and the honey or sugar.
 Add the cherry tomatoes, celery, green olives, capers, parsley, and garlic.
 Toss to combine well.